Fragtality/PilotsDeck/README.md

 # 1 - Introduction
 PilotsDeck is a Plugin for Elegato's StreamDeck with the Ability to **trigger Cockpit-Controls** in different Ways and especially reading & **displaying a Control's State** on the StreamDeck as Text, Image, Bar/Arc or a Combination thereof.
 It is lean & mean, flexible, completely Open-Source and Free-to-Use.<br/><br/>

 StreamDeck-wise it behaves like any other StreamDeck Plugin: it **runs alongside other Plugins** and you can Drag, Drop, Copy, Paste the Actions like any other Action in the StreamDeck Software between your Folders, Pages or even different StreamDecks.
-The Action Configuration is done through the standard "Property Inspector" of the StreamDeck UI (for the "classic" Actions) or it's own "Action Designer" UI (for the new Composite Action).
+The Action Configuration is done through the standard "Property Inspector" of the StreamDeck UI (for the "classic" Actions) or its own "Action Designer" UI (for the new Composite Action).
 But regardless of the UI: the Configuration is stored in the StreamDeck Profile - You can create, export and share Profiles with the Plugin's Actions.
-On Top of the StreamDeck builtin Copy & Paste, it has also it's own Mechanic allowing to **share single Actions** via Text with someone else.<br/><br/>
+On Top of the StreamDeck builtin Copy & Paste, it has also its own Mechanic allowing to **share single Actions** via Text with someone else.<br/><br/>
 Installation is done through its own **Installer** which will check all Requirements and installs them for you if necessary.
 With the included **Profile Manager App** you can easily install **Profile Packages** (containing the Profiles, Images and Scripts) and can map your existing StreamDeck Profiles for specific Airplanes or Simulators so that the Plugin **automatically switches** the Profile(s) on the StreamDeck(s).
 You can write Scripts to directly read Values from a Function, or trigger a Function as Command - all in its own **internal Lua Engine** (Credits to: Neolithos for NeoLua!).<br/>
 The Plugin supports different StreamDeck Models: **Mini**, **Standard**/15-Key, **XL**, **Mobile** and **Plus**.
 Other Models might work, but an indented Support for Non-Display Models is not planned.
 The Plugin runs only on **Windows**.
 There are no Plans for Linux or macOS Support (the first is not supported by StreamDeck at all, both do not run or support all Sims and some essential .NET Libraries are only available on Windows).<br/><br/>

 Simulator-wise it supports all major Platforms on Windows - **MS Flight Simulator**, **X-Plane** and **Prepar3D**.
 Depending on the Sim, it either uses **SimConnect**, **FSUIPC** or **UDP** Connection (remote capable).
 Either way it will connect automatically as soon as a Simulator is running.
 All Variables and Commands these Connections allow are usable with the Plugin.
-You can can directly switch from one Sim to another without reconfiguring anything.<br/>
+You can directly switch from one Sim to another without reconfiguring anything.<br/>
 For Prepar3D (and theoretically FSX) FSUIPC is a Requirement, for MSFS it is Optional and for X-Plane not used at all.
 Either Way: you do **not need a registered** (bought) Copy of FSUIPC to make the Plugin in Work!
 (Though some old Profiles may require a registered Copy).<br/><br/>
 It is designed for **advanced Sim-Users** which "know how to do Stuff": it does not give you any Lists to select Stuff from.
 If you know how to read Control-States for your Plane (e.g. which Variables to use) and how to trigger these Controls (e.g. which Command to use), you can quickly define Actions for that on the StreamDeck.
 Since it does not limit your Selection by a predefined List, you can do everything the Connection/Simulator currently allows 😉<br/>
 If you don't: be eager to read & learn! 😅 I'll try to give some Background in the Readme, but you have to take it from there!<br/><br/>